 Learning the early signs of a one-way relationship may help you avoid heartbreak and build stronger connections.

-Having someone who values and cares for you feels good, no doubt.
+Having someone who values and cares for your feelings is so good, no doubt.
 But the benefits can go beyond that.

 For example, when we feel valued at work, we tend to perform better.
 When our feelings are valued in romantic and friendship relationships, it can deepen the bond and our self-esteem may be strengthened.